EdictaMG/housing-value-classification-supervised-ml-python/README.md

 # Predicting Housing Value Using Supervised Machine Learning with Python

-In this classification project, I built a machine learning model to predict whether a home is expensive or not based on its features.
+In this classification project, I built a supervised machine learning model to predict whether a home is expensive or not based on its features.

 ## Situation